withastro/astro/.changeset/curvy-sheep-lick.md

 'astro': patch
 ---

-Consistely emit fallback routes in the correct folders.
+Consistently emit fallback routes in the correct folders, and emit routes that consider `trailingSlash`